lexedwards/CurrencyConverter/README.md

   from the European Central Bank.
 - [RestCountries](https://restcountries.eu) - Country information along with SVG Flags

-_The Exchange Rate API may change to [OpenExchangeRates](https://openexchangerates.org/) - however their free plan is based in USD; so would add extra complexity to the resulting code_
+_The Exchange Rate API may change to [OpenExchangeRates](https://openexchangerates.org/) -
+however their signup service isn't working at this current point in time_

 ## What Technology is involved